-14 Ontologically Basic Relations and Basic Categories
+17 Ontologically Basic Relations and Basic Categories

-Sections 5 to 13 presented several categories of entities, reticently accompanied by formal relations among entities of these categories.
+Sections 5 to 14 presented several categories of entities, reticently accompanied by formal relations among entities of these categories.
 We consider some of these formal relations as basic relations that will not be defined explicitly, but which must be characterized axiomatically.
 We briefly summarize important representatives of formal relations in the GFO in the following subsections.

-14.1 Entity and Existential Dependency
+17.1 Entity and Existential Dependency

 Entity is the category of everything that exists.
 We consider the entity level as a philosophical level at which the most general distinctions are considered.
 These are distinctions of modes of existence and of existential dependency.
 For many types of entities, their instances existentially depend on other entities.
 For instance, a time-boundary depends on the chronoid it is a boundary of, or the quality that inheres in a material structure depends on that structure.
 Various types of dependency relations are discussed in the philosophical literature, see e.g. chapter 9 in [33].
+It turns out that the notion of existential dependency is very vague.
+In this section we present our own approach to this relation.
+The classical definition of existential dependence (or ontological dependence) is given by the following doubtful definition.